These course guidelines are what this course is all about. Please read them very carefully.

 OVERVIEW OF THE STRUCTURE OF THE COURSE

-This course primarily uses active learning as a tool for helping you to master terms and concepts, gain skill at reading maps and graphs, and sharpen your critical thinking to better understand human-caused climate change.
+This course primarily uses active learning as a tool for helping you to master terms and concepts, gain skill at reading maps and graphs, and sharpen your critical thinking to better understand the impacts of humans on the marine environment.
 In the classroom, you will engage in fun and instructive activities with classmates; use iPads to take quizzes and surveys, watch videos, or complete worksheets; make simple measurements using probeware (thermometers, salinometers, pH meters, etc.); and practice techniques for extracting information from and understanding content in books, journals, and webpages (i.e., science literacy).
-Of course, we’ll also watch videos, too, because videos make science come alive in a way that still images cannot convey.
+Of course, we’ll also watch videos, too, because videos make the ocean come alive in a way that still images cannot convey.

 In and out of class, you’ll also use Canvas to access lecture notes and lecture slides, watch videos, complete short answer assignments, take quizzes, and prepare for exams. canvas provides a learning environment outside of the classroom that allows you to reinforce what you learn inside the classroom.
 Learning happens best when you engage in the material frequently for short periods of time.
 Canvas is perfect for that.